scijava/mediawiki-maven-info/README.md

         -Dinfo.version=2.0.0-rc-42 \
         -Dinfo.url=http://wiki.imagej.net/

-The {@code info.url} is optional; without it, the analyzer performs a dry run, dumping the resultant tables to stdout.
+The `info.url` is optional; without it, the analyzer performs a dry run, dumping the resultant tables to stdout.